 I call this condition "sex dysmorphia" because that seems more accurate than "gender dysphoria," as we're talking specifically about physical bodies, and severe distress rather than generalized discomfort.

 [Note 1: Sex is chromosome-deep and expressed in physical morphology beyond that of the genitals and breasts.
 It is not possible to change one's sex, any more than it is possible to change one's genetic ancestry through plastic surgery and skin/hair treatments.
 I'm not saying this to be cruel, this is just reality.
-That said, once a male person has undergone both medical *and* social transition (most importantly, coming to terms with male privilege) I have no problem calling her, well, "her," and also a "transwoman" - prefix included - to recognize she is something new.]
+We need to be able to face reality.]

-[Note 2: This blog does focus on transwomen rather than transmen, not because I don't care about transmen, but because my concern here is the harm caused by men using transwomen to force their way into women's language and spaces.]
+[Note 2: This blog does focus on transwomen rather than transmen, not because I don't care about transmen, but because my concern here is the harm caused by men using transwomen to force their way into women's spaces and silence women's voices.]

-I count many transsexual people as my friends, but even if I did not I would still feel sympathy for anyone who feels "trapped in the wrong body;" that sounds harrowing.
+I count many transsexual people as my friends, but even if I did not I would still feel sympathy for anyone who feels "trapped in the wrong body;" which sounds harrowing.
 I would want them to get caring and effective treatment, just as I would wish for someone suffering from anorexia nervosa or a dissociative disorder or body integrity identity disorder, or who, like me, experiences suicidal depression without prescription medication - just to name a handful of the many painful psychiatric conditions from which otherwise wonderful and worthwhile people can suffer.
-What causes sex dysmorphia and what constitutes caring and effective treatment are areas of contention into which I shall not delve deeply, because I am not a trained psychiatric or medical professional.
-I will, instead, point out four things:
+What causes sex dysmorphia and what constitutes caring and effective treatment are areas of contention into which I shall not delve deeply.
+I will, instead, point out five things:

 The Inconvenient Truth about Teena Brandon